Weinstein, Brant M. National Institute of Child Health and Human Services, Bethesda, Maryland.

 - Animal developmental models

 The origin and development of blood vessels.
-Blood vessels are composed of two basic cell types, vascular endothelial cells and peri-endothelial cells (including vascular smooth muscle cells and elongated contractile cells called pericytes, both of which support the underlying endothelial cells).
-The inner epithelial lining of all blood vessels, adjacent to the lumen, is a single layer of endothelial cells (Fig. 1).
-In larger blood vessels, such as arteries and veins, the inner endothelial lining, called the tunica intima, is surrounded by a medial layer, the tunica media, composed of multiple layers of vascular smooth muscle cells embedded in elastin-rich extracellular matrix.
-The tunica media layer is surrounded by an extracellular matrix-rich layer called the tunica adventitia.
+Angiogenesis is the process through which new blood vessels are formed.
+Blood vessels (Fig. 1) are composed of two basic cell types: vascular endothelial cells and periendothelial cells (including vascular smooth muscle cells and elongated contractile cells called pericytes, both of which support the underlying endothelial cells).
+The inner epithelial lining of all blood vessels, adjacent to the lumen, is a single layer of endothelial cells.
+In larger blood vessels, such as arteries and veins, the inner endothelial lining, called the tunica intima (Fig. 2), is surrounded by a medial layer, the tunica media, composed of multiple layers of vascular smooth muscle cells embedded in an elastin-rich extracellular matrix.
+The tunica media layer is surrounded by an extracellular matrix–rich layer called the tunica adventitia (also referred to as the tunica externa) [Fig. 2].
 In contrast, capillary walls consist of only a single layer of endothelial cells, sometimes surrounded by pericytes.
+See also: Blood; Blood vessel; Elastin; Vascular development

 The content above is only an excerpt.